owulveryck/blog/content/post/from-cli-to-microservice.md

 }
 {{</ highlight >}}

-The wrapper function remains exactly the same as the one defined before becaus I didn't change the Output format.
+The wrapper function remains exactly the same as the one defined before because I didn't change the Output format.

 ### Setting a gRPC server in the main function